 In accordance with sections 7.5.89 of the Corporations Regulations 2001, funds in excess of the minimum amount can be paid from the Fund for certain purposes approved by the Minister.
-At the date of this report, the minimum amount was \$100.0 million.
+During the financial year, the size of the Fund has remained below the minimum amount and at the date of this report, the minimum amount remained below \$100.0 million.
+The Board has resolved not to change the minimum amount during the financial year, nor has it decided to raise further levies pursuant to Section 889J of the Corporations Act.